LarisseLima/flappy-bird/README.md

 <a id="about"></a>
 ## :clipboard: Sobre o projeto
-Jogo criado no curso de desenvolvimento Web Moderno da Cod3r.
+Jogo criado para treino de JavaScript.

 ---